anatoliifrolov/postgres-cxx-client/README.md

 Under the hood argument types are passed to Postgres along with their values.
 The `Command` automatically detects those types, but sometimes you have to be explicit.
-In the example below if we hadn't specified the type of the argument it would've been guessed to be plain text instead of json:
+In the example below if we hadn't specified the type of the argument it would've been guessed to be plain text instead of JSON:
 ```cpp
 using postgres::bindOid;